disorderedmaterials/dissolve/docs/examples/argon/step5.md

 ## 5) Equilibrate the System

 With two of our processing layers set up we can start to run the simulation and monitor how the system is evolving.
-There are several ways to run the simulation within the Dissolve GUI:
+There are several ways to run the simulation within the Dissolve GUI.

-- Click the _Run_{: .text-green-100} button on the left-hand side of the main window.
+> Click the _Run_{: .text-green-100} button on the left-hand side of the main window {: .action .action_mouse}
-- Use _Simulation→Run_{: .text-green-100} from the main menu.
-- Press `Ctrl-R`.
+> Simulation &#8680; Run
+{: .action .action_menu}
+> Ctrl-R
+{: .action .action_key}

 Do one of those to set the simulation running.
 Note the counter in the top-left of the main window which tracks the current iteration.